wicky4github/string-similarity-ex/README.md

 #### Returns

-(array): every item is an object for replacing sentence.
+(array): every item is an object for replacing words in the sentence.

 #### Examples